ajaymahadeven/django-tailwind-react-webpack/LEARN.md

 5. **Package Management**:
    - The `package.json` file was modified to add new scripts:
-     - Developers can run either a Tailwind watch (`npm run tailwind`) or both Tailwind and Webpack development servers.
+     - Developers can run  Tailwind watch (`python manage.py start`) mode or both Tailwind and Webpack development (`python manage.py dev`) servers.

 6. **Production Build**:
    - I updated scripts to handle production builds by adjusting the commands in `package.json` and adding a `webpack.production.config.ts` for optimized output.